The 13 Best Places to Visit in Italy

-Where to Stay: J.K.
-Place Hotel is quintessential Florence.
+Where to Stay: The Place Firenze (formerly J.K.
+Place) is quintessential Florence.
 Hotel Continentale is right next to the Ponte Vecchio and a quick hop to the cool part of town.
 Four Seasons Hotel Firenze stuns in a 500-year-old palazzo.
 Hotel Savoy is the chicest address in the city.
 Baglioni's Relais Santa Croce has the historic lobby that dreams are made of.

 Read More on Fathom: Florence Guide